williamshen-nz/accelerating-nerfs/README.md

 ### NeRF Setup

 Use this environment for training NeRFs and rendering images.
+You will need a NVIDIA GPU to train and render NeRFs in a feasible amount of time.
+CPU is not supported (though it may work with some modifications).
+The codebase was tested on Ubuntu 20.04 with Python 3.9 and a RTX3090 running CUDA 11.7.

 **Python Environment**